Summer 2023 Application Deadline, June 26th!

 clinical specialties and culminates in the completion of a multi-year research paper.

-Masters of Science in Oriental Medicine (MSOM) Program
+Master of Science in Acupuncture and Herbal Medicine (MAcHM) Program

-The MSA program is part of the MSOM program that focuses on knowledge and experience in Acupuncture only.
-The MSA program is created to educate students in Acupuncture providing the best alternative medicine treatments.
+The MAc program is part of the MAcHM program that focuses on knowledge and experience in Acupuncture only.
+The MAc program is created to educate students in Acupuncture providing the best alternative medicine treatments.
 Students are provided a solid foundation in the principles of Acupuncture as well as Western Allopathic Medicine.
 The Acupuncture program includes an extensive study of diagnostics, methods of treatment, acupuncture, and ethical management.
 The program is specifically designed to prepare students to sit for the NCCAOM licensure examination in Acupuncture Certification and provide the necessary skills to practice safely and skillfully.

-The Post Baccalaureate Certificate in East Asian Nutrition Program (CEAN) requires a total of 61.5 quarter credits (785 hours) which include 255 hours of clinical training.
+The Post Baccalaureate Certificate in Herbal Medicine (CCHM) requires a total of 61.5 quarter credits (785 hours) which include 255 hours of clinical training.
 The normal program length of the Certificate in East Asian Nutrition is one year.
-The curriculum for the Certificate in East Asian Nutrition program is a subsection of the 4-year Master of Science in Oriental Medicine program offered by the University; specifically, the portions of the degree program that focus on the knowledge and training in Chinese Herbology and related clinical training.
-The CEAN program is designed to educate students who wish to pursue or are required to acquire these fundamental herbal medicine skills.
+The curriculum for the Certificate in East Asian Nutrition program is a subsection of the 4-year Master of Science in Acupuncture and Herbal Medicine (MAcHM) program offered by the University; specifically, the portions of the degree program that focus on the knowledge and training in Chinese Herbology and related clinical training.
+The CCHM program is designed to educate students who wish to pursue or are required to acquire these fundamental herbal medicine skills.